LDuheron/ft_ping/README.md

 Man :
 ping - send ICMP ECHO_REQUEST to network hosts

-## ICMP protocol

-Ping is based on the Internet Control Message Protocol.
 When executing a ping, an ICMP “echo request” is sent to the target device.
 If the target device accept the request, it responds with an “echo reply”.

+Ping tests the connection speed between two devices and precisely measures the time it takes for a data packet to reach its destination and return to the sender.

+## ICMP protocol

+Ping is based on the Internet Control Message Protocol (ICMP).
+This protocol is used by devices on a network to detect communication issues within the network.
+ICMP is a connextionless protocol, meaning it doesn't require establishing a connection before transmitting data.

 ## Output